Opinion | Tobacco: Still troubling, even for a tobacco company

 In television’s early days, the sponsor of NBC’s “Camel News Caravan” required that anchor John Cameron Swayze have a lit Camel cigarette constantly in view.
 In 1964, the U.S. surgeon general announced what had been common knowledge long before a character in a 1906 O. Henry short story used common slang for cigarettes: “Say, sport, have you got a coffin nail on you?”
 That inhaling smoke from a burning plant is unhealthy was clear to King James I — Britain’s coffers would soon bulge with tobacco earnings from its Virginia colony — who denounced tobacco as “harmful to the brain, dangerous to the lungs.”
 That tobacco is addictive also has long been known.
 In 1845, John Quincy Adams, then 78, said, “In my early youth I was addicted to tobacco.”

-Yet in 2020, year one of a respiratory illness pandemic, smoking, which is still the nation’s foremost cause of preventable death (it has taken many more lives than all U.S. wars combined) increased: For the first time in 20 years, cigarette sale rose (to 203.7 billion).
+Yet in 2020, year one of a respiratory illness pandemic, smoking, which is still the nation’s foremost cause of preventable death (it has taken many more lives than all U.S. wars combined) increased: For the first time in 20 years, cigarette sales rose (to 203.7 billion).
 In January, the New York Times’s John Ortved wrote a darkly hilarious report on young renegade smokers, such as the Columbia University pre-med student who declined to be identified lest her career in medicine be affected.
 Another young woman said that “hot guys that I’m into” consider smoking (oxymoron alert) “Grunge sophisticated.”
 She evidently does not subscribe to the axiom that kissing a smoker is like licking an ashtray.

-But an ingenious public service ad in California’s late 20th century antismoking campaign said: “I tried it twice and I, ah, got all red in the face and I couldn’t inhale and I felt like jerk and, ah, never tried it again, which is the same as what happened to me with sex.”
+But an ingenious public service ad in California’s late-20th-century anti-smoking campaign said: “I tried it twice and I, ah, got all red in the face and I couldn’t inhale and I felt like jerk and, ah, never tried it again, which is the same as what happened to me with sex.”
 The percentage of Californian smoking declined 17 percent in three years.

 In the mid-1950s, nearly half of American adults smoked.
 Today, one-eighth do.
 The reduction is stunning; the persistence of 1 in 8 is more so.
 In the mid-1950s, smoking was a marker of sophistication and élan.
 Today, it is déclassé.
 Quite a change for a nation the father of which was an aristocratic tobacco farmer.